matthew-lim-matthew-lim/matthew-lim-matthew-lim/README.md

 i also got a co-op scholarship worth 88,000 dollars, and also made a startup where i was interviewed by ycombinator and startmate. i also teach at my university

+also i was vice president at CSESoc UNSW (the largest computing society in the southern hemisphere, with more than 8,000 members), and vice president at DEVSoc UNSW

 i'm interested in all aspects of computing, but recently i've gotten back into ignoring the noise and making what i feel like and is most fun for me.